micahamd/psych_exp_generator/README.md

 ### Stimulus Presentation
    - Character strings entered as comma-separated values are registered as individual stimuli
-   - Strings registered as images automatically if the following extensions are added: : .jpg, .jpeg, .png, .gif, .bmp, .webp
+   - Strings registered as images automatically if the following extensions are added: .jpg, .jpeg, .png, .gif, .bmp, .webp
    - Images should be placed in the same directory as the HTML file, otherwise a placeholder text will be shown
    - For instance, the stimulus 'apple' will be registered as a string, whereas the stimulus 'apple.jpg' will be registered as an image
    - Optional randomization of stimulus sequence
    - Configurable font size and color for each text stimulus
    - Customizable width and height for each image stimulus (default: 400x400 pixels)
    - Adjustable stimulus offset
-   - Automatic centering with default positioning adjustments to preve
+   - Automatic centering with default positioning adjustments to prevent overlap
    - Maintains aspect ratio with configurable dimensions
+   - Variable categories for organizing stimuli into logical groups
+   - Ability to delete and switch between variable categories

 3. **Stimulus Presentation Options**:
    - **Sequential Presentation**: To present stimuli one after another, enclose them inside *square* brackets